 Hot tubs and pools can provide a breeding ground for a number of bacteria that can cause infection or disease.
 This includes the Legionella bacteria that cause Legionnaires’ Disease, which can be fatal.
-As well, the Pseudomonas bacteria can cause a number of serious infections, such as severe skin rashes, eye and ear infections, and pneumonia.
-These bacteria can be easily controlled and removed by maintaining the disinfectant level of the water.
+As well, Pseudomonas bacteria can cause a number of serious infections, such as severe skin rashes, eye and ear infections, and pneumonia.
+These bacteria can be controlled and removed by maintaining the disinfectant level of the water.

 How can I make sure the water is safe?

 If you are unsure of the maintenance or water quality, do not enter the pool or hot tub.
 “If in doubt, stay out.”